IPS-Eye-White

 Introduction: What Was The Sin of The Builders of The Tower of Babel?

 Although the story related in Genesis 11:1-9 clearly shows that the tower being constructed was displeasing to the Lord, there is absolutely nothing in the account that mentions what specific sin the builders were guilty of nor what exactly the significance of the tower of Babel had.
-This lack of clarity has led to a number of different hypotheses, none of which hold water.
+The account simply says

-4) However, I believe that the most common and most widely accepted theory propagated by scholars and churches everywhere, is that the builders were guilty of direct disobedience and rebellion.
-This, based on the fact that almost immediately after Noah and his family came off the ark and offered sacrifice to the Lord, He told them to be fruitful, multiply, and fill the earth (9:1).
-However the people who had "settled" on the plains of Shinar (11:2) were not particularly interested in obeying this supposed command and did not want to be "scattered abroad over the face of the whole earth" (11:4).
-And, of course, this defiance incurred the wrath of God.
+Because almost immediately after Noah and his family came off the ark and offered sacrifice to the Lord, He told them to be fruitful, multiply, and fill the earth (9:1).
+However the people who had "settled" on the plains of Shinar (11:2) not only did not want to be scattered but wanted to make a name for themselves.
+This act of disobedience incurred God's displeasure and causedHim to comedown to see the city and the tower which the sons of men had built.
+(V.5)

-Therefore, the words.. "a tower whose top will reach into heaven" is, more than likely, hyperbole for their intention to build a very high tower. or an even more ominous reason which we will come to in a short while.
-What is certain is that saying "They wanted to climb into heaven and dethrone God and enthrone themselves instead."
+Therefore, the words.. "a tower whose top will reach into heaven" is more than likely hyperbole for their intention to build a very high tower.
+Or they had an even more ominous reason which we will come to in a short while.
+One other explanation I read goes - "They wanted to climb into heaven and dethrone God and enthrone themselves instead."
 [00] is a classic case of reading far more into the text than it actually says.

 A Blessing Not a Command